 - What are the risks to your institution to accept one award mechanism versus another?

 - What are the challenges in accepting federal contracts?

 - How important are the terms and conditions when you are deciding what to accept, when to accept it and when to negotiate?

-- What terms should be added to the subagreement to mitigate the risks identified in the subrecipient risk assessment?
+- Which terms should the pass-thru entity add (or not) to the subagreement to mitigate risks identified in the assessment?

 Module 01: Federal Contracting

 - Determining if a contract mechanism is appropriate

 - Common FAR clauses and applicability to your institution and sponsored project

 - Best practices for negotiation of contracts

 Module 02: Federal Flow-Through Contracting